-Now APU may compete for grants under Title III & Title V of the Higher Education Act.
-In collaboration with the Office of Research and Grants, the Diversity and Inclusion division recently submitted a grant proposal to the Department of Education to support the establishment of an HSI administrative infrastructure and comprehensive programming and resources for the growing population of Hispanic students at APU.
+With this designation, APU may compete for grants under Title III & Title V of the Higher Education Act.
+In collaboration with the Office of Research and Grants, university departments can submit grant proposals to the Department of Education to support the establishment of an HSI administrative infrastructure and comprehensive programming and resources for the growing population of Hispanic students at APU.

-In addition, under the leadership of President Ferguson, the APU community is engaging a strategic planning process that addresses a number of themes, including Creating a University Environment Where Students Thrive.
-This catalytic process will guide the community in amplifying services and resources that meet the unique needs of all students including minoritized populations while eliminating barriers that inhibit successful navigation and holistic student success.
+In addition, under the leadership of President Ferguson, the APU community is engaging a strategic planning process that addresses a number of themes, including Creating a University Environment Where Students Thrive and Experience Belonging.
+This catalytic process will guide the community developing an organizational infrastructure to amplify services and resources that meet the unique needs of all students including minoritized populations while eliminating barriers that inhibit successful navigation and holistic student success.
 These efforts will align with APU’s distinction as a Christ-centered university committed to academic excellence while further establishing the community as a Hispanic Serving Institution.